-Robert S. Marjan, 64, is from Chicago, Illinois.
+Robert S. Marjan, 65, is from Chicago, Illinois.
 He spent over three decades with JPMorgan as Managing Director in Capital Markets.
 Mr. Marjan also serves on the boards of the Community Investment Corporation, the Guild Board of Lyric Opera and the Bankers Club of Chicago.
 He was previously the board Chair of Christ the King Jesuit College Preparatory High School and Chief Operating Officer of Urban Partnership Bank.
 Mr. Marjan serves as Chairman of the Funding Corporation Compensation Committee.
-Mr. Marjan became a member of the Audit Committee in 2015 and his term expires in 2019.
+Mr. Marjan became a member of the Audit Committee in 2015 and his term expires in 2020.

-Edgar A. Terry, 59, is from Ventura, California and is the President of Terry Farms, Inc., a vegetable and strawberry farming operation.
+Edgar A. Terry, 60, is from Ventura, California and is the President of Terry Farms, Inc., a vegetable and strawberry farming operation.
 He is owner and officer of Amigos Fuerza, Inc., a provider of farm labor contracting, and Moonridge Management, Inc., a provider of back office and human resources consulting, and owner and President of Willal, Inc., a sales and marketing company, all in Ventura, California.
 Mr. Terry is also an owner and Vice President of Rancho Adobe, Inc. and owner and partner in Central AP, LLC, and JJE, LLC, farmland real estate businesses also in Ventura, California.
+Mr. Terry is an owner and limited partner in Ag.
+Center LTD, a real estate company in Ventura, California.
 He is a senior adjunct professor at California Lutheran University.
-Mr. Terry is a director of CoBank, ACB and serves on the Board's Risk Committee.
-He also serves as chairman of the Center for Economic Research and Forecasting.
+He is also a director of Limoneira Company, a publicly held agribusiness and real estate development company in Santa Paula, California.
+Mr. Terry is a director of CoBank, ACB and served as chair of the Board's Risk Committee in 2019.
+He also serves as vice chair of the Ventura County Fairgrounds Foundation, a nonprofit organization in Ventura, California.
 Mr. Terry became a member the Audit Committee in 2014 and his term expires in 2020.

-The Committee held five meetings during 2018 and all members were in attendance for each of the meetings.
+The Committee held six meetings during 2019 and all members were in attendance for each of the meetings, except as noted below.

 Each System Audit Committee member was compensated for attendance at meetings as follows:

-Timothy Clayton, Chairman \$92,500
+Timothy Clayton, Chairman \$95,000

-Maureen Corcoran, Vice Chairman 57,000
+Maureen Corcoran, Vice Chairman 59,000

+R. Bertsch Cox(1) 29,500

-John S. Langford 57,000
+John S. Langford(2) 14,500

-Robert S. Marjan 57,000
+Robert S. Marjan 59,000

-Edgar A. Terry 57,000
+Edgar A. Terry 59,000